 I call myself Arthur Hovinc, and I am the author of this blog.

 Along with writing and drawing out of love, I have been paid to be an engineer and a software developer.
-I have a degree in electrical engineering that I don’t use.
-(I know V=IR and all that, when it’s necessary.)
+I have a degree in electrical engineering that I use mostly for mentoring in electronics and robotics these days.
 I minored in art history and I think I use those skills of observation and attention to detail more in my daily life.
-I am studying computer science via techyourselfcs and the awesome continuing education classes with my employer.
-I am a lifelong student of life.
+Sometimes I learn about how computers work and function, and sometimes I play around with math.
+I also like to read about the way humans (often struggle to) operate and how our brains work.
+I hope to be qualified enough to teach nature journaling some day.

 Below is the only picture I want associated with me.
 It’s a caricature of me from 2006.
 I look only somewhat like this.

 I think walking is meditating, and I prefer to go alone.
 Walking is also my favorite form of exercise, because you don’t need to change into a new outfit to do it.
-I also find tranquility while running, and especially afterward while stretching.
+I also find tranquility while running, and especially afterward while stretching, but I don’t run very unless I’m training for a marathon.
 My arms are longer than my height by a few inches.
 I sometimes knock things over accidentally.

 I love driving in my car, a hatchback.
+As of 2020, it has driven over 200,000 miles, and it’s still running without major issues!
 I have a book titled Epic Drives of the World that inspires ideas for future road tips, and reminds me of the awe-inspiring road trips I drove in 2014 and 2015.
 Sometimes I drive to get away from it all.
 Sometimes I hang out in my car when it’s parked, or sleep there when I can’t afford a hotel room.

 I’m pretty good at eating leftovers.